Coronation of George VI and Elizabeth: Regalia

 Following tradition dating back to the reign of King Charles II, the regalia were brought to the Deanery of Westminster the night before the coronation.
 Staff started working at 4 a.m., while guests began arriving two hours later.
 The Imperial State Crown had been remade for the occasion by the Crown Jewellers, Garrard & Co.
 Queen Elizabeth's crown was new and made from platinum; it featured the Koh-i-Noor diamond from the crown of Queen Mary.
 Queen Elizabeth wore a gown made of silk satin, with pure gold thread embroidery in a rose and thistle pattern.
-It also featured designs patriotic to the British Empire.
 The ermine-lined velvet robe had a floral pattern with a gold outline.
+The goldwork on the gown and the robe was embroidered by the Royal School of Needlework.
+The gown and the robe also featured designs patriotic to the British Empire.
+Created by Elizabeth Handley-Seymour, the toile featured the embroidered emblems of the United Kingdom, Canada, New Zealand, Australia, and the other dominions.
+The national flowers that appeared on the robe included the rose of England, thistle of Scotland, shamrock of Northern Ireland, the lotus of Pakistan, protea of South Africa, maple of Canada, mimosa of Australia, and the fern of New Zealand.
+Intertwined letter Es for Elizabeth were also embroidered on the robe.
+Norman Hartnell dressed the maids of honour.

 While the litany was sung, the Choir led the Dean and Prebendaries of Westminster down from the High Altar at 09:55; they were carrying the Crown Jewels and regalia, which they then deposited at the Vestibule.
 The Comptroller of the Lord Chamberlain's Office then handed the regalia to the Lord High Constable, who in turn handed them to the Lord Great Chamberlain; the items were then handed over to individual peers, who are listed below.